top of page

 Competitions are played from the opening weekend of the course in June through to the closing on Labour Day weekend.
 They are awarded at a Prize Giving ceremony each year at the Club House on the Saturday of Labour Day weekend.
 The background of each trophy and the multiple winners of each displayed on each one is like a history book in itself and says a lot about the community and its residents over the years.

-Here you will find a summary of the competitions, the format, description and the usual timing in the season that the tournament is played.
+Here you will find a summary of the competitions, the format and description.
+The timing of tournaments can change; please check your DCC Calendar to confirm exact dates and times.
 Most of them are just for fun – so don’t let the list intimidate you!
-Sometimes the timing of tournaments are changed; please check your DCC Calendar to confirm exact dates and times.

-Unless otherwise indicated, the trophies are for “Medal Play”, based on total score obtained vs. “Match Play” which is a hole by hole Competition.
-The timing of tournaments can change; please check your DCC Calendar to confirm exact dates and times
+Unless otherwise indicated, the trophies are for “Stroke Play”, based on total score obtained vs. “Match Play” which is a hole by hole Competition.

 (New trophies and plaques will be acquired only after review by the Honours Committee and approval by the Board)